AdobeDocs/analytics-platform.en/help/components/filters/seg-sequential-build.md

 **Create this filter**

-Build this filter by dragging Dimensions, Events, and pre-built Segments from the left panes.
-See [Building a Logic Group Segment](/help/components/segmentation/segmentation-workflow/seg-sequential-build.md).
+Build this filter by dragging Dimensions, Events, and pre-built filters from the left panes.
+See the section on Building a Logic Group filter.

 After nesting the values within the [!UICONTROL Logic Group], click the **[!UICONTROL Exclude]** button within the [!UICONTROL Logic Group] container.

 ![](assets/logic_exclude_and.png)

-### Logic Group exclude OR
+### Logic Group exclude OR {#lg_exclude_or}

 Build filters using the [!UICONTROL Logic Group] where multiple page views are aggregated to define what pages were necessary to be hit while other pages were specifically missed.